aknuds1/kubernetes-cluster-cookbook-wiki/Beginners-Guide.md

     cfssl gencert -initca ca-csr.json | cfssljson -bare ca -

-Now, create a file for the certificates for each node called kube-<hostname>.json where <hostname> is the hostname of the host.
-Replace data in <> angled brackets as appropriate and match the ites in the "names" section with the CA csr above:
+Now, create a file for the certificates for each node called kube-&lt;hostname&gt;.json where &lt;hostname&gt; is the hostname of the host.
+Replace data in <> angled brackets as appropriate and match the items in the "names" section with the CA csr above:

     {
         "CN": "<FQDN-OF-NODE>",